kailash-manasarovar/statement/docs/timeline/2024/october.md

 - Paloma arrives a little later.
 - There is a lot of talk about how secure Paloma's phone is, how it will pick up any sort of hacking interference and shutdown the whole network in the building.
 - Blanca's son leaves.
-- They wouldn't talk about anything serious in front of him, they made a great deal of how good looking he is.
+- They wouldn't talk about anything serious in front of him, they made a great fuss of how good looking he is.
 - The women shut me down when I mentioned being terrorized in Dénia while he was sitting with us.
 - Once he's gone, we start talking.
 - I tell them that everyone knows me in Dénia, and not in a good way.